Upper Murray River

 River Data

-The normal starting point with the glass kayak.
-This is also the point where the The Inland Rivers National Marathon Register (IRNMR) starts their Murray River speed records from.
+The normal starting point for most paddlers where a fiberglass boat can be used with care down the riffles and easy rapids down to Lake Hume.
+This is the starting point where the The Inland Rivers National Marathon Register (IRNMR) starts their Murray River speed records from.
+No facilities other than a rest area with some picnic tables and a murray crayfish sculpture.

 Alternatively, you can start at Khancoban, upstream of Swampy Plains River.
 Swampy Plains River confluence is 2.4 km above the bridge, and the river is 12.2 km long as measured from the spillway at Khancoban.